-National origin discrimination, a key manifestation of social marginalization, involves discriminating individuals due to their origin from a certain part of the world, due to their ethnicity or accent, or their resemblance to a certain ethnic background.
-This form of discrimination is impacting social and judicial fields, both foreign and domestic.
+Minorities constantly face discrimination and marginalization in our society.
+They can be a target of discrimination due to their origin from a certain part of the world, their ethnicity or accent, or their resemblance to a certain ethnic background.
+These forms of discrimination are impacting social policy, both foreign and domestic.

 To promote social justice for minorities in our society, for everyone deserves an equal chance at a good life.